BugDiver/graphql/presentation.md

 How does GraphQL address these issues ?

-Here is and example query and it's response
+Here is an example query and it's response

 ![query](images/graphqlquery.png)